 This phase will include at least the following:

-- Fine tuning of products and deliverables for the interactive website;
+- Finalisation of project deliverables and interactive website;

 Would you like to know more about the other phases of the project?